autonity/autonity/README.md

 For source code, installation, and usage see the [aut CLI repository](https://github.com/autonity/autcli).

-See the docs how to [Setup `aut` CLI](https://docs.autonity.org/howto/setup-autcli/) for how to make calls and submit transactions.
+See the docs how to [Setup `aut` CLI](https://docs.autonity.org/account-holders/setup-autcli/) for how to make calls and submit transactions.

 ## Networks

 ### Testnets

-For details of how to connect your node to a public Autonity network see [docs.autonity.org/networks](https://docs.autonity.org/networks).
+For details of public Autonity network see [docs.autonity.org/networks](https://docs.autonity.org/networks/).

 ## License